 Antenna Characterisation Design Lab – Dr Tim Brown

 Brief introduction to how antennas are designed characterised.
 To have a hands on experience in the laboratory with building and testing a linear wire antenna.

-Following the introduction to antennas, this session will cover a brief introduction to the different types of antennas such as a Yagi-Uda antenna, Horn Antenna, helical antennas, microstrip antenna, slot antenna, Reflector Antennas and others.
-It will also introduce the concept of array antennas where multiple antenna elements can be combined.
+Following the introduction to antennas, this session will cover a brief introduction to the different types of antennas such as a Uda-Yagi antenna, Horn Antenna, helical antennas, microstrip antenna, slot antenna, Reflector Antennas and others.
+It will give particular attention to the concept of array antennas where multiple antenna elements can be combined.
 This will include 1-D and 2-D array antennas.